I am Sara SJ and I'm a founder of Dailylike Canada.

 Linen is a bast fiber, that means the fabric is very strong and durable.

 Linen is non-allergic.
-This makes it an ideal fabric for sensitive skin, and is especially good for those with skin conditions such as allergies and eczema because it is non-allergic and has a natural pH balance.
+This makes it an ideal fabric for sensitive skin, and is especially good for those with skin conditions such as allergies and eczema because it has a natural pH balance.

 Linen fabric breathes, in hot weather, linen keeps cool by absorbing moisture and deflecting heat, while in cool weather it retains body heat.
 It can absorb up to 20% or more of its own weight in moisture, while still feeling dry to the touch.
 Linen also absorbs moisture rapidly.
 The characteristics that linen looks sleek and has good ventilation and absorption make its use wide such as summer clothes, kitchen clothes.